GioBonvi/GoogleContactsEventsNotifier/README.md

 You might receive a first email immediately: the following ones will be sent at the hour you specified.
-From this moment on you will always receive an email before any of your contacts' birthday (You should have set how many hours before at the beginning).
+From this moment on you will always receive an email before any of your contacts' birthday (You should have set how many days before at the beginning).

 ### Bonus (Translation)